Conduct and norms

 - Seek privacy: If you need to discuss sensitive topics, give a presentation, or handle personnel issues, make sure you have privacy in your physical space.

 - On the go: Attending meetings from transit or outside of a dedicated workspace should be rare.
-Especially avoid doing this in meetings that involve screen-sharing, remote collaboration, or presentations.
+Especially avoid doing this in meetings that involve screen-sharing, collaboration, or presentations.

 - Video on: Default to using video when possible.
 Nonverbal cues like facial expressions and gestures help keep the conversation moving and build empathy and trust.
 Of course, being on screen all day can be taxing so use face muting when you need to.